sgehrman/UTubeTV/README.md

 ### Building your own custom apps

-Feel free to build your own variants of this code and share them with your friends.
+Feel free to build your own variants of these apps and share them with your friends.

 If you plan on using this code to build your own apps, you will want to get your own YouTube Developer id for "Public API access".
 It's free and easy to obtain.
 See this page: [https://code.google.com/apis/console](https://code.google.com/apis/console).